Against the Wind (Bob Seger song): Critical reception

 Rolling Stone critic Dave Marsh stated in his review of the Against the Wind album that none of the ballads (including the title track) contained any memorable lines, but he later amended that to acknowledge that the lines "Well, those drifter's days are past me now/I've so much more to think about/Deadlines and commitments/What to leave in/What to leave out" are not only memorable but also haunting in the way Seger "haltingly expresses his indecisiveness."
 Hilburn at the Los Angeles Times praised Seger's " timeless, often graceful Everyman edge" he lends to "Against the Wind" and its "tension between the idealism that [he] searches and the pitfalls in realizing the dreams."
 Cash Box called it a "thoughtful ballad," saying that the "light folk guitar melody is perfectly punctuated by piano touches and subdued rhythm."
 Cash Box also called the vocal phrasing and lyrics "compelling."

 A Rolling Stone reader's poll ranked "Against the Wind" as the third-best Seger tune.
-Classic Rock History critic Janey Roberts rated it as Seger's 4th best song, calling it " one of the most beautiful songs he had written in his career."
+Classic Rock History critic Janey Roberts rated it as Seger's 4th best song, calling it "one of the most beautiful songs he had written in his career".

 Legacy

 "Against the Wind" has remained one of Seger's most popular songs; upon his arrival to streaming services in 2017, it ranked his second-most streamed song, behind "Night Moves".
-"Against the Wind" was famously used in a scene of the 1994 film Forrest Gump, where the main character walks across the U.S.; it was included on its accompanying soundtrack album.
+"Against the Wind" was famously used in a scene of the 1994 film Forrest Gump, where the main character runs across the U.S.; it was included on its accompanying soundtrack album.